DCotterill/halixia-hugo/content/ma/volunteer-your-skill-1006.md

 layout: static
 ---

-Learn about teaching others your skill
+Learn about teaching others your skill.

 If you have a particular skill, that you think would be useful to others, learn more about how to teach your skill to help benefit others.